Dealing with Pregnancy Emotions

 - Eat small meals regularly.
 Six small well-balanced meals daily is sufficient to keep you and your unborn child well-nourished

-- Avoid drinks containing artificial colouring and caffeine but drink plenty of fluid.
+- Avoid drinks containing artificial colouring and caffeine but drink plenty of fluids.
 Ideally, a pregnant woman should drink around ten glasses of water daily

 - The midwife or obstetrician may suggest taking a daily prenatal vitamin.
 Take the vitamin pill if you are advised to